gpedic/ex_q/README.md

 * **Early Exit Support**: Gracefully handle conditional processing with the ability to halt execution early when appropriate, while still maintaining access to all processed data

-* **Pipeline Visibility**: The queue structure makes it clear what operations will be performed and in what order, improving maintainability
+* **Visibility**: The queue structure makes it clear what operations will be performed and in what order, improving maintainability

 ## Example